eclipse-platform/eclipse.platform.releng.aggregator/RELENG.md

 ## Setting Up New Builds

-When the JDT team is ready they will raise an issue to create new Y and P builds and supply the name of the new branch, usually BETA_JAVA##.
+When the JDT team is ready they will raise an issue to create new Y builds and supply the name of the new branch, usually `BETA_JAVA##`.

 **Things to Do:**
-  * Update the Y-build (Y_build.groovy)[JenkinsJobs/YBuilds/Y_build.groovy].
+  * Update the Y-build configuration in the (build.jenkinsfile)[JenkinsJobs/Builds/build.jenkinsfile]
     - Update `branchLabel` and `typeName` to the name of the new java version
+  * Remove the disablement of the current stream in the Y-build configuration in the (JobDSL.json)[JenkinsJobs/JobDSL.json] (should be the only Y-build stream).
   * Update and rename the java repository files in (cje-production/streams)[cje-production/streams]
-    - Repos without a BETA_JAVA## branch should be set to master
+    - Repos without a `BETA_JAVA##` branch should be set to master
-  * Add unit tests for the new java version in (JenkinsJobs/YBuilds)[JenkinsJobs/YBuilds]
+  * Add unit tests for the new java version in (JenkinsJobs/YBuilds)[JenkinsJobs/YBuilds] and (build.jenkinsfile)[JenkinsJobs/Builds/build.jenkinsfile]
-  * Add Y builds to (Create Jobs)[https://ci.eclipse.org/releng/job/Create%20Jobs/] in Jenkins if they've been removed